ShuyuanGe/CULBM/README.md

 ##### Typical launches

 The first command shows the `[32,16,2]` block and `[2,6,38]` grid combination that was hand-tuned only for an RTX 4090; expect to retune those vectors for other GPUs before chasing the same MLUPS.
+The second command is a reference pull-stream run with no optimizations and same domain size `[288,272,280]` for comparison.
-This tuned setup hits about **6810 MLUPS** on an RTX 4090D and the reference pull-stream run reaches **3805 MLUPS** (a 1.8x speedup).
+The reference pull-stream run reaches **3805 MLUPS** and the tuned setup hits **6810 MLUPS** (a 1.8x speedup).

 ```bash
 ./build/src/single_dev_expt_main \